Cpf716/SimpleScript/Functions.md

 #### `query(con: int, sql: string): table`

 Precondition:   `sql`<br>
-Postcondition:  returns the result set of query `sql`, otherwise returns `undefined` if no such connection exists or throws an exception if an error occurs
+Postcondition:  returns the result set of query `sql`, otherwise returns `null` if no such connection exists or throws an exception if an error occurs

 #### `setSchema(con: int, schema: string): int`